Failure Initiation Predictors for Reliability-Based Design of Hybrid Composite Materials

 The University of Michigan

-This project is concerned with the development of a novel failure initiation and progressive failure analysis (PFA) modeling method for advanced composite structures, utilizing a fundamental physics based multiscale mechanics model.
-First, experimental works have been performed at the University of Michigan to understand the failure initiation and the interaction of various failure mechanisms for composite laminate structures under compression.
-Based on the experimental observation, micromechanics model has been developed to predict the nonlinear lamina level deformation and failure response.
-Concurrently, PFA methodology combining physics-based failure prediction models and the discrete cohesive zone method (DCZM) has been developed for modeling laminated composite to account for all possible failure mechanisms and their interactions.
-In addition, probabilistic analysis capability has been implemented into the PFA methodology to account for material variability and manufacturing inconsistencies.
+This project involves the development of a new failure initiation and progressive failure analysis (PFA) modeling method for advanced composite structures through a fundamental physics-based multiscale mechanics model.
+Initially, experimental work was conducted at the University of Michigan to understand the failure initiation and interaction of various failure mechanisms in composite laminate structures under compression.
+Based on these observations, a micromechanics model was developed to predict the nonlinear lamina-level deformation and failure response.
+Concurrently, a PFA methodology combining physics-based failure prediction models and the discrete cohesive zone method (DCZM) was developed to model laminated composites and account for all potential failure mechanisms and their interactions.
+Additionally, probabilistic analysis capability has been integrated into the PFA methodology to address material variability and manufacturing inconsistencies.